Sindahlof/git-tutorial/README.md

     * Automatic image building and publishing to docker hub or github packages

 ## Best practices
-Make atomic commits, make commits that only perterain to the feature you are working on.

-Branch nameing conventions, when naming a branch it should fall into 5 different catogoriez:
+`Branch nameing conventions`, when naming a branch it should fall into 5 different catogoriez:
 - `feature` : used when implementing features in the repo
 - `test` : used when creating or simply testing code in a repo
 - `bugfix` : used when making indept permenent bug fixes in the code